 Non-citizens (including legal permanent residents) are strictly forbidden from voting in federal elections in the United States.
 Being convicted of illegally voting in a federal election can result in fines, imprisonment, and serious immigration consequences including removal (deportation).

-Because of these serious consequences it is important to be aware of when you are legally authorized to vote and to register to vote in the United States.
+Because of these serious consequences, it is important to be aware of when you are legally authorized to vote and to register to vote in the United States; particularly if you are a green card holder who might one day apply for naturalized U.S. citizenship.
 At the same time, voting is one of the greatest benefits of citizenship and many new Americans will want to register to vote as soon as possible to have their voices heard by their elected officials.

-You are eligible for naturalization after you have been a legal permanent resident for five years, or three years if you are married to, and living with, a U.S. citizen spouse.
+You are eligible for naturalization after you have been a legal permanent resident for five years in most cases.
+That time reduces to three years if you are married to, and living with, a U.S. citizen spouse.
 Certain other legal permanent residents are also eligible to naturalize in less than five years.
 You can send your application (Form N-400) to United States Citizenship and Immigration Services (USCIS) 90 days before you are eligible to naturalize.

-Once you have taken the oath of allegiance, have your naturalization certificate, and are officially a U.S. citizen you may register to vote in all federal, state, and local elections.
-You may not register to vote or vote before this (with a few minor exceptions for certain local elections) and doing so could result in your application for naturalization being denied and removal from the United States.
+Once you have taken the oath of allegiance, have your naturalization certificate, and are officially a U.S. citizen, you may register to vote in all federal, state, and local elections.
+You may not register to vote or vote before this (with a few minor exceptions for certain local elections).
+In fact, doing so could result in your application for naturalization being denied and removal from the United States.

 You will be given voter registration information at your naturalization ceremony by USCIS or by a USCIS-approved nonpartisan voter registration group.
 Voter registration groups can submit your voter registration forms on your behalf after your oath ceremony.